hettlage/salt-api/specs/index.rst

 The `api_package` contains a HTTP session object created with the `auth_session` function of the `auth-token-requests` package.

+The `proposals` module makes HTTP requests to a server with base URL `http://saltapi.salt.ac.za`.
+The base URL can be changed by setting the environment variable `SALT_API_PROPOSALS_BASE_URL`.

 The `api.proposals` package includes the following functions.

 `submit(filename, proposal_code)`